ScotGovAnalysis/suspected_drug_deaths/README.md

 # Suspected drug deaths in Scotland

 This repository contains the reproducible analytical pipeline (RAP) used to create the quarterly Suspected Drug Deaths publication.
-The data is sourced from management information from Police Scotland, and the latest iteration of the report can be found here: https://www.gov.scot/publications/suspected-drug-deaths-scotland-january-march-2022/
+The data is sourced from management information collected by Police Scotland, and the latest iteration of the report can be found here: https://www.gov.scot/publications/suspected-drug-deaths-scotland-january-march-2022/

 ## Methodological note